JkellerX/restful-booker-API-Tests/README.md

 The application provides login and logout functionality but sometimes returns incorrect response codes, affecting system functionality.

 ### Remarks
 Using code 200 "OK" directly indicates that the request has been successfully processed and the service is functioning correctly.
-Code 201 may introduce unnecessary confusion.
+Code 201 may introduce unnecessary confusion, suggesting that the operation had additional effects beyond just verifying availability.
+In the context of a "ping" operation, whose main purpose is to check the "health" of the application or its availability, code 200 "OK" is more appropriate and understandable for those making such checks.

 ## Booking Search (GetBooking)